 Lyster (1965) tested the tolerance of Spirobranchus triqueter larvae to various hyper and hypo salinity treatments.
 Larvae were placed in cultures ranging from 0-90‰ and notes were made on the time taken for larvae to die or begin displaying abnormal behaviour.
 Spirobranchus triqueter larvae can survive very well in salinities down to 20‰, and can tolerate salinities down to 10‰.
 Adults are tolerant of salinities as low as 3‰, and can be found in areas were salinity ranges from 18-23‰ (Alexander et al., 1935).
+No information on the salinity tolerance of Caryophyllia smithii was found.
+However, it is recorded from the CR.LCR.BrAs.NovPro.VS biotope that occurs in 'variable', 'reduced' and 'low' salinity regimes (Connor et al., 2004) but at lower abundance than in this biotope (FaAlCr.Car).

 Sensitivity review.
-CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom &

-CR.MCR.EcCr.FaAlCr.Sec are recorded exclusively in full marine conditions (30-40 ‰) (Connor et al., 2004).
-The lack of records within "Reduced" salinity (18-30‰) suggests the community would not persist/be recognisable if salinity was reduced.
-Securiflustra securifrons is unlikely to tolerate low salinity environments.
-Spirobranchus triqueter is likely to be able to tolerate reduced salinity, Records from the MNCR suggest Alcyonium digitatum & Echinus esculentus can occur in reduced salinity habitats, however, the general evidence suggests that these species would decrease in abundance.
-Resistance has been assessed as 'Low', Resilience as 'Medium'.
-Sensitivity has been assessed as 'Medium'.
+CR.MCR.EcCr.FaAlCr.Car is recorded exclusively in full marine conditions (30-40 ‰) (Connor et al., 2004).
+Spirobranchus triqueter is likely to be able to tolerate reduced salinity.
+Records from the MNCR suggest that Caryophyllia smithii, Alcyonium digitatum and Echinus esculentus can occur in reduced salinity habitats.
+However, their abundance is likely to decrease is the salinity decreased to 'reduced' conditions.
+Therefore, resistance has been assessed as 'Medium', resilience as 'High' and sensitivity has been assessed as 'Low'.

-Water flow (tidal current) changes (local)
+Water flow (tidalHighcurrent) changes (local)Q: Medium A: High C: High

-High Q: Medium A: High C: High High Q: High A: High C: High Not sensitive
+High Q: High A: High C: High Not sensitive